The mission of the school of Construction Management Technology is to accomplish the following:

 Purdue's reputation as a premiere institution in engineering, science, and technology, is well established both nationally and internationally.
 In a complimentary fashion, the Department of Building Construction Management is also establishing a respected reputation through the multidisciplinary application of construction.
 Contemporary BCM faculty members continue to be recognized as scholars, experts, and leaders in the evolution and dissemination of applied construction.
 As a result, the Department has been able to attract and recruit diverse, talented and professionally motivated faculty from around the country to expand its mission in becoming a pre-eminent program in preparing practitioners of applied construction.

-The mission of Building Construction Management at Purdue University provides academic and applied educational opportunities designed to advance the profession of construction management.
+The mission of Construction Management at Purdue University provides academic and applied educational opportunities designed to advance the profession of construction management.

 GOALS, STATEGIES, AND METRICS

-The Building Construction Management Department of the Purdue Polytechnic Institute has three primary goals that guide its work in learning, engagement, and discovery.
+The school of Construction Management Technology of the Purdue Polytechnic Institute has three primary goals that guide its work in learning, engagement, and discovery.
 Each of the three primary goals is detailed by a series of sub-goals that further define the scope of the desired achievement.
-Strategies are then used to communicate how the department seeks to achieve the goals and sub-goals.
+Strategies are then used to communicate how the school seeks to achieve the goals and sub-goals.
 Some strategies are overarching, i.e., they will contribute to accomplishment in all three areas of achievement and some are specific to a single goal or sub-goal.
 Key overarching strategies are identified with the goal-specific strategies followed by the goals and sub-goals.
 Corresponding to each set of strategies, key metrics are identified to assess progress towards the goals and/or sub-goals.
 Appropriate targets/values for the metrics will be specified separately after initial measurements are made.
 These targets may also be adjusted over time based on progress achieved.

 - Providing exceptional quality technology and management - intensive education that meets the high academic standards of Purdue University as well as the specific needs of the nation's workforce.